Change Data Capture (CDC)

 SELECT * FROM pageviews_cdc;

 As an example, assume a new record is added to pageviews showing that User_5 visited Page_94.
-Following this INSERT operation, we would see a record like below in cdc_sink published via the CDC pipeline we defined above:
+Following this INSERT operation, you see a record similar to the below in cdc_sink published via the CDC pipeline defined above:

 {